Interval funds find growing popularity

 Although interval funds don’t offer daily investor liquidity, these investments can provide access to nontraditional asset classes, such as real estate debt, derivatives and insurance-linked securities.
 They’re growing in popularity for a reason, so it’s worth examining whether they’re the right choice for you and your needs.

-Learn more about the solutions we provide to support a variety of investment strategies and products, including mutual funds, alternative investments and exchange-traded funds.
+At U.S. Bank, we continuously invest in our products and services so that we can offer the right solutions to meet your needs.
+Learn more about the support we can provide for a variety of investment strategies and products, including mutual funds, alternative investments and exchange-traded funds.

 U.S. Bank does not guarantee the products, services, or performance of its affiliates and third-party providers.

 U.S. Bank Global Fund Services is a wholly owned subsidiary of U.S. Bank N. A. Custody and lending services are offered by U.S. Bank N.A.
 U.S. Bank Global Fund Services (Ireland) Limited is registered in Ireland with the Companies Registration Office Reg.
 No. 413707 and Registered Office: 24-26 City Quay, Dublin 2, Ireland.
 U.S. Bank Global Fund Services (Ireland) Limited is authorised and regulated by the Central Bank of Ireland under the Investment Intermediaries Act, 1995 U.S. Bank Global Fund Services (Guernsey) Limited is licensed under the Protection of Investors Law (Bailiwick of Guernsey), 1987, as amended by the Guernsey Financial Services Commission to conduct controlled investment business in the Bailiwick of Guernsey.